Bipolar Disorder in Children and Teens - Home Treatment

 warning signs of manic and depressive mood episodes.
 Asking for

 help from friends and family when needed.
 Bipolar Disorder in Children: Helping Your Child Prevent Manic Episodes

-For some children with bipolar disorder, depression can
+For some children with bipolar disorder,

 cause debilitating symptoms.
 For information about managing childhood